 Pericarditis Based on Causes

-Constrictive pericarditis: When the pericarditis is associated with a thickening or scarring of the pericardial layers, this starts constricting the heart within the thoracic cavity, which in turn limits its effective functioning.
-Such condition is known as constrictive pericarditis.
+When the pericarditis is associated with a thickening or scarring of the pericardial layers, this starts constricting the heart within the thoracic cavity, which in turn limits its effective functioning.
+This condition is known as constrictive pericarditis.